Skip to Main Content

 AREC 315 - Agribusiness Economics and Management

-2. Learn if the company is publicly traded or privately held.
-Certain data are less prevalent on US private companies because, unlike public companies, they are not required to report their financials to the SEC (Securities and Exchange Commission).
-Therefore, information from news articles, industry reports, and public competitors is extremely valuable in order to better flesh out a private company's position.
+2. Is it public or private?
+Certain data are less available for US private companies because they are not required to report their financials to the Securities and Exchange Commission (SEC).
+You may need to gather information from news articles, industry reports, and public competitors to better research private companies.

-5. If the company is private, you may benefit from identifying a public "proxy company" of comparable size in the same industry.
-Use this proxy company (and possibly another) to help estimate details like financials that may be difficult if not impossible to uncover for the private company.
+4. If private, consider researching a similar public "proxy company" of comparable size in the same industry.
+Using a proxy (or two) can help you estimate details like financials that may be difficult if not impossible to uncover for the private company.

 Databases for company research